aztfmod/documentation/README.md

-# Cloud Adoption Framework Terraform landing zones documentation
+# Azure Terraform SRE documentation

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.
+Customers are encouraged to transition to [Microsoft Azure Verified Modules](https://aka.ms/avm) for Microsoft support and updates.

-This repository centralizes documentation and guidance efforts to deploy CAF Terraform landing zones.
+This repository centralizes documentation and guidance efforts to deploy Azure Terraform SRE.

 ## Community